 The Memory Project includes veterans of the Second World War, Korean War, Peacekeeping Missions and currently serving Canadian Forces personnel who share their service experiences with schools and community groups.
 Visits are available in both French and English, in person or via Skype.
 Check out The Memory Project’s online resources, offering students the opportunity to hear the experiences of thousands of servicemen and women.

-Aboriginal Arts & Stories invites youth of Aboriginal descent to create a short piece of writing or two-dimensional piece of art for a chance to win up to $2,000 and have their work published or exhibited.
+Indigenous Arts & Stories invites youth of Aboriginal descent to create a short piece of writing or two-dimensional piece of art for a chance to win great prizes and have their work published or exhibited.

 Encounters with Canada is a once-in-a-lifetime experience for Canadian teens to meet young people from across the country.
 Participants spend a week in the nation’s capital, take part in exciting adventures, explore future career options and learn more about our country!